k8ssandra/k8ssandra/docs/content/en/tasks/repair/_index.md

 Access to the Reaper web interface requires either:

 * setting up a custom Ingress resource
-* or modifying Reaper's Kubernetes service into a LoadBalancer (in cloud environments), which will expose it over a public IP
+* or modifying Reaper's Kubernetes service as a LoadBalancer (in cloud environments), which will expose it over a public IP
 * or using port forwarding, which is another way to provide external access to resources that have been deployed by K8ssandra Operator in your Kubernetes environment:
   * Developers, see [Set up port forwarding]({{< relref "/quickstarts/developer/#set-up-port-forwarding" >}}).
   * Site reliability engineers, see [Configure port forwarding]({{< relref "/quickstarts/site-reliability-engineer/#port-forwarding" >}}).